StellarSoftwareBerkeley/BeamFour/README.txt

-  the executable ray tracer is in JARs the users guide is in Documentation the example files are in Examples the entire user package is available at "Download ZIP"
+  the executable ray tracer is in JARs the users guide is in Documentation the example files are in Examples the entire user package is available at end-users "Download ZIP"

 Developers:
   Documentation::DevelopmentNotes.txt is a chronological change log.